Call-for-Code-for-Racial-Justice/FairChange/readme.md

 At the heart of the solution resides an intelligent visualisation system, based around a map view which makes it easy for users to find single or grouped incidents.
 In order to facilitate the capture of incidents, a mobile application has also been created with the ability to capture incidents on behalf of a "contacted person" or an “upstander”.
 The solution also contains an API which could be used in order to capture data from additional sources such as existing mobile applications.

+We're putting the tools in your hands, and our intention is for developers and adopters to use the solution in a responsible, safe and privacy preserving manner.

 ## Video
 *** <INSERT-VIDEO> ***